reruo321/OS-Self-Study/_Appendix/Linux/Identifier/README.md

 Then why she cannot change other users' password?
 See the Condition 2 above; it's because the UID (=any other user's UID) and the current real UID (=the UID of the user who are using the command) are different!
 Since 1) the current real UID remains as her UID and 2) every UID is unique, it is never the same as the UIDs of other users.
 Thus, no one except *root* can change other user's password.
 You must switch to *root* with `su` to do that.

 ### 3. Saved User ID
-**Saved User ID(SUID)** is an ID used to lower a process with an elevated privilege temporarily.
-(Usually *root*.)
+**Saved User ID(SUID)** is an ID used to lower a process with an elevated privilege temporarily, usually *root*.
+When a process needs an under-privilege, it saves its current EUID as SUID, and then changes its EUID as an unprivileged one.
+Later, it brings its SUID back to the EUID to resume its elevated privilege.

 Without the SUID, a process cannot know the UID of another process, since there is no standard and reliable system call to explicitly get it.
 Moreover, it also prevents a user from messing things up in the system.
 Imagine a novice who spams her privilege with setuid-root programs and ruins all the whole system!
 Users should have lower privileges as much as possible for safety, and the SUID does good work here.

 ## Read Together
 * [`passwd`](https://github.com/reruo321/OS-Self-Study/tree/main/_Appendix/Linux/Commands/P/passwd)